sashirajc/Data-Visualization/README.md

     4.The words 'first' and 'highest' are in bold to help the reader draw a visual connection between first and highest.
 Similarly 'third' and 'lowest' have a connection using italics.
 This helps to reinforce the order of the classes to the reader.
     5.The passenger class on X-axis starts from third class instead of first class.
 This is to further reinforce that 3rd class is the lowest class.
     6.Chart info on hover also updated to make it more clear to viewers.
 'Pclass' replaced by 'Class', 'Survived' replaced by 'Status'.
 New data columns are created at the data munging stage to aid in this.

+##Post-review design:
+    Based on feedback received from the project review, 1.I did some data munging in Excel and displayed the data on a new chart.
+The new chart displays the percentage of passengers who survived from each class.
+    2.The passenger class on chart 2 X-Axis, starts from Third Class to be consistent with the previous design choices for the first chart.

 ##Future Work:
     There is scope for future work.
 The visualization can be further divided into gender/age to see how people of different genders in different passenger classes fared.